 Alternative 3 sets a gag recreational season that opens on January 1 and closes when the recreational ACL is projected to be reached (unless accountability measures are in effect, in which case the closing date is based on when the ACT is projected to be reached).
 Option 3a leaves the February-March shallow-water grouper closed season beyond the 20-fathom boundary in place for gag and other shallow-water grouper.
 Gag recreational harvest would be closed seaward of the 20-fathom boundary but would be open shoreward of the boundary during these months.
 These days are counted as open days when calculating the number of days in the gag fishing season.
-Option 3b eliminates the February-March closed season seaward of the 20-fathom boundary for gag (but not for other shallow-water groupers), so that gag could be caught in all waters during this period.
-The 20-fathom boundary closure would remain in place for other shallow-water groupers).
+Option 3b eliminates the February-March closed season seaward of the 20fathom boundary for gag (but not for other shallow-water groupers), so that gag could be caught in all waters during this period.
+The 20-fathom boundary closure would remain in place for other shallow-water grouper.
+Option 3c closes February-March to harvest of gag in all waters (but not for other shallow-water groupers).
 The recreational gag season would open in January, close February and March, and then reopen on April 1 and remain open until the ACL is projected to be reached (or ACT if accountability measures are in effect).
 Table 2.3.1 shows the projected season dates and number of fishing days under each combination of Action 1 size limit alternative and Action 2, Alternative 3 option.